xinwucwp/faultSegPlus/README.md

 ### Dataset

-**To train our CNN network, we automatically created 400 pairs of synthetic seismic and corresponding fault volumes, which were more realistic and diverse than the [200 pairs](https://drive.google.com/open?id=1I-kBAfc_ag68xQsYgAHbqWYdddk4XHHd) published by Wu et al. (2019).**
+**To train our CNN network, we automatically created 400 pairs of synthetic seismic and corresponding fault volumes, which were shown to be more realistic and diverse than the [200 pairs](https://drive.google.com/open?id=1I-kBAfc_ag68xQsYgAHbqWYdddk4XHHd) published by Wu et al. (2019).**

 **The training and validation datasets will be uploaded soon**

 ### Training

-Run train.py to start training a new faultSeg model by using the 200 synthetic datasets
+Run train.py to start training a new faultSeg model by using the 400 synthetic datasets

 ## Publications